SCION HTTP Forward Proxy

 • If you are running the forward proxy as a local proxy, please follow the localhost configuration instructions to integrate it with your browser.

-Build for MacOS
+Installation for MacOS

 Then, you can follow the steps below to install the plugin: